 • Automation recording can impact the system performance such as CPU usage, RAM performance, storage and so on based on the type of Bot execution recording option that is selected.

 Consider a scenario where there are 15 Control Room users who can execute automations.
-The Control Room is installed on a system that has the following hardware configurations:
+Bot Agent is installed on a system that has the following hardware configurations:

 • RAM - 64 GB